gopher-fleece/gleece-docs/src/pages/gleece-article.md

 }
 ```

-The above example illustrates the typical developer experience- simply write a function and structs and annotate them.
+The above example illustrates the typical developer experience — simply write a function and structs and annotate them.

 ### What Should The Maintainer's Experience Be?

-The toolkit should provide the essential logic and documentation out-of-box and let maintainer focus on adjusting it to their specific needs.
+The toolkit should provide the essential logic and documentation out-of-box and let maintainers focus on adjusting it to their specific needs.
 Maintainers should be able to, for instance, enforce standard security measures, integrate complex telemetry systems or apply
-smart, per-endpoint rate-limits without affecting the developer's experience.
+smart, per-endpoint rate limits without affecting the developer's experience.

-In practice, this facet is difficult to visualize as it highly dependent on the chosen toolkit.
+In practice, this facet is difficult to visualize as it is highly dependent on the chosen toolkit.

-## Infrastructure by OpenAPI
+## OpenAPI As An Infrastructure

 Once the API provider is built, the "output" is the *OpenAPI* specification.
 Consumers can use tools such as [`@openapitools/openapi-generator-cli`](https://www.npmjs.com/package/@openapitools/openapi-generator-cli) to generate
 the necessary models and calls.

-As the process is fully programmatic, it can and *should* be integrated into the *CI/CD* pipeline- providers publish specifications and consumer builds "pull"
+As the process is fully programmatic, it can and *should* be integrated into the *CI/CD* pipeline — providers publish specifications and consumer builds "pull"
 them, drastically reducing the chance for silent accidental API mismatches and ensuring changes propagate effortlessly across the entire ecosystem.

-# Conclusion
+## Conclusion

-Implementing, deploying and maintaining an API can be fun - or a nightmare.
+Implementing, deploying and maintaining an API can be fun — or a nightmare.
 The main difference lies in a holistic view that considers the shortcomings of existing approaches and places emphasis on developer experience and psychology.

 We hope this brief article would help bring others the same enjoyment it has brought us.